josehu07/rustlings/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-116-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+This is Guanzhou's fork of `rustlings`.
+Checkout the `josehu-solution` branch to see my solution to the exercises so far.

+Progress: all 81 exercises up to Jan 7, 2022.

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!